carbonFibreCode/carbonFibreCode/README.md

 I love to code and solve complex problems.
 - more of a SDE than a particular tech stack grinder
-- i love to work with latest tech stack and frameworks
+- tech stack doesn't matter but still i love to work with latest tech stack and frameworks tho
 - love to build systems and work on complex software machines.

 - currently building low code app builder (flutter and kotlin) at digia.tech